theoneandholymoses/FinalProjectWPF/FinalProjectWPF/README.md

 ### 5. Don't Drop the Million
 Don't Drop the Million is a trivia game that leverages the Open Trivia Database API to provide players with an exciting quiz experience.
 The game features multiple-choice questions across various categories, challenging players' knowledge and quick thinking.
 Players aim to answer as many questions correctly as possible while competing against a timer or other players.
 Additionally, this game requires API keys that should be added to the project from CardCom company for seamless functionality.
 The design encourages engagement and learning, making it both entertaining and educational.

+### 6. MyCalendar
+MyCalendar is a calendar-based application that allows users to organize events, appointments, and tasks.
+The intuitive interface enables users to navigate through different months and view their schedules at a glance.
+Users can create, update, and delete events, providing a comprehensive CRUD (Create, Read, Update, Delete) experience.
+This application emphasizes productivity, offering a user-friendly way to manage personal and professional events efficiently.

 ## File and User Management